AIRSHOW-MRJ customers supportive despite delays, exec says

-PARIS, June 19 All the customers of Mitsubishi Aircraft Corp's new MRJ regional jet are supportive of the programme despite delays, the company's vice president of sales and marketing said on Monday.
+PARIS, June 19 (Reuters) - All the customers of Mitsubishi Aircraft Corp's new MRJ regional jet are supportive of the programme despite delays, the company's vice president of sales and marketing said on Monday.

 "All customers are committed to the programme and are very supportive," Yugo Fukuhara said at the Paris Airshow, adding the programme currently had 427 orders.